CI & Deployment

 Filter scenario to run by name.

-You can place these settings in a docker.sbt in the root of your project.
+You can package your test suite as a Docker image using sbt-native-packager.
+Place these settings in a docker.sbt in the root of your project.

 import NativePackagerHelper._